glaciology/OGRE/README.md

 </p>

 MATERIALS
-Cost of PCB and all components totals ~$170.
+Cost of PCB and all components totals ~$175.
 Detailed list of components found [here](Hardware/Components1-3.md). <br>

 ASSEMBLY
 Assembly services are available through PCBWay, and the OGRE can be ordered directly from [here](https://www.pcbway.com/project/shareproject/OGRE_Open_GNSS_Research_Equipment_Receiver_33a809f3.html).
 Note that this assembly service does not include the [Pololu](https://www.pololu.com/product/3792) component, which must be soldered (4 through-hole) by the user.
 The user must also program the device following the instructions from the Software Upload section.

+If you choose to use a u-blox antenna, you will need a ground plane, which you can make out of any metal disc, or you can order pre-drilled discs from PCBWay too, [here](https://www.pcbway.com/project/shareproject/Ground_Plane_for_ublox_L1_L2_L5_GNSS_antenna_c3519487.html), compatitble for both L1/L2 and L1/L2/L5 versions of their antennas.

 POWER REQUIREMENTS:
 In standard configuration, this system is powered by a 12V lead-acid battery.

 While this system is optimized for 12V batteries, input voltage can range from 5.2V to 20V with the following considerations/customizations:
   - The DC-DC converter minimum input is 5.2V and maximum input is 50V, although additional power filtering at high voltages is required.
   - The Battery Measurement circuit features a voltage divider circuit that must scale max voltage to 3.3V for the ADC pin.
 Standard dividers for a 12V battery use 68kOhm and 10kOhm resistors.
-USER must adjust gain/offset of ADC battery measurement conversion in software if using different power configuration (i.e., different resistor dividers and/or a non-12V battery).
+USER may wish to adjust gain/offset of ADC battery measurement conversion in software if using non-standard (5.2-20V) power configuration.
   - The reverse polarity protection MOSFET has a limit of 20V. **Do not exceed 20V** without either removing this part or finding an appropriate substitute component.

 ## License & Credits
 This project is open source!
-OGRENet software is released under the [MIT License](http://opensource.org/licenses/MIT).
+OGRE software is released under the [MIT License](http://opensource.org/licenses/MIT).

 Portions of this code for this project are derived from [Sparkfun GNSS Library](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library) [Sparkfun Arduino Core](https://github.com/sparkfun/Arduino_Apollo3/releases/tag/v1.2.0), [Sparkfun OpenLog GNSS](https://github.com/sparkfun/OpenLog_Artemis_GNSS_Logger), and
 [Cryologger Glacier Velocity Tracker v2.0.3](https://github.com/adamgarbo/Cryologger_Glacier_Velocity_Tracker).